7 Game-Changing Insights: Carbon Fiber vs. Aluminum Tennis Rackets – Which Performs Better for Advanced Players?

 Affordability and Durability

-One of the primary reasons players choose aluminum rackets is their cost-effectiveness:
+One of the main reasons players go for aluminum rackets is their cost-effectiveness:

 1. Lower price point: Aluminum rackets are generally more affordable than their carbon fiber counterparts, making them accessible to a wider range of players.